 Knowing someone and trusting them are two quite different things!
 So, as well as getting to know your team, have faith in their abilities.
 Engage employees by empowering them to take responsibility for their work and new challenges.
 Give people the autonomy to get the job done in their own unique way.
 All this trying and doing it for themselves develops employees’ skills through experiential learning.
 Remember that empowering employees means steering clear of micromanaging!

-Of course employee engagement isn’t all about managers getting to know staff.
+Of course, employee engagement isn’t all about managers getting to know the staff.
 It’s about creating connections throughout the organisation, across all levels.
 Close connections at work are extremely important for boosting employee engagement with research showing work friendships can increase our happiness by up to 50%.
 What’s more, work connections encourage staff to share knowledge, learn from each other and work together.
 All this creates a culture of strong communication and teamwork which is good for employee satisfaction and productivity.

 So whether staff are chatting online or face to face, create an environment that supports communication, celebrates staff expertise and encourages collaboration.
 Go on, help staff find their very own work BFF!